SayanX90/spotify-react.js/README.md

 🎵 Music Streaming Platform (React.js)
-A dynamic music streaming application built with React.js and Vite, designed to offer a Spotify-inspired experience with a unique twist for music discovery and accessibility.
+A dynamic and responsive music streaming application built using React.js, Vite, and Tailwind CSS, designed to offer a Spotify-inspired experience with a unique twist for music discovery and accessibility.

 🎸 Overview
 The Music Streaming Platform allows users to: